 When Sam announced a couple of weeks ago that she would be inviting some half a dozen friends to spend the weekend, the announcement came with a “preferred menu” — sinigang na baboy, the immortal baked mac, and butterscotch and chocolate fudge combo brownies.
-Considering how hot summer has been so far this year and it looks like it’s going to stay that way for the next couple of weeks, I thought I’d make a pasta sauce with less meat and more veggies (ergo, more fiber) that would be easier to digest.
+Considering how hot summer has been so far this year and it looks like it’s going to stay that way for the next couple of weeks, I thought I’d make a pasta sauce with less meat and more veggies (ergo, more fiber) that should aid digestion.
 The thought of six people suffering from indigestion over the weekend just wasn’t a very attractive one.

 - 1 large zucchini